Harla people: Conflict and decline

-The late sixteenth century saw Oromo people invading regions of Ethiopia and Somalia from southern portions such as Lower Juba, incorporating the Harla people.
-In 1577 Harla would move the Adal capital to the oasis of Aussa, and later create the Imamate of Aussa before being overthrown by the Mudaito dynasty in the eighteenth century.
+The late sixteenth century saw the Oromo people penetrate portions of Ethiopia and Somalia, expansively invading upward from the Lower Jubba eventually incorporating Harla territory.
+The Harla would move the Adal capital to the oasis of Aussa in 1577, and later establish the Imamate of Aussa before being overthrown by the Afar dynasty of Mudaito in the eighteenth century.
 In 1893 British led expeditions, came across an ancient town in Nugaal Valley, Somalia, the local Dhulbahante clan alleged the Harla had lived in the area before the Oromo invasions.
 In 2017, a Harla town that produced jewelry was discovered by archaeologists.
-The architecture of a mosque found affirmed Harla had ties with Islamic centers in Tanzania and Somaliland.
+The architecture of a mosque found affirmed Harla had ties with Islamic centers in Tanzania and Somalia.
 The Harla tribe's disappearance could have been due to the Ethiopian–Adal War in the sixteenth century, destitution, or assimilation.

 Strong evidence suggests that during the Oromo migrations, the remaining Harla retreated behind the walls of Harar and were able to survive culturally.
 Local folklore from the Harla village near Dire Dawa, however, claim the Harla were farmers from the Ogaden and went extinct because of their arrogance, refusing to fast in Ramadan, and attempts to have the Quran written in Harla, hence were cursed by God.
 According to the Gadabuursi clan, the Harla committed major sins through excessive pride.
-Enrico Cerulli and others state Harla were a distinct group originating from the Harari region however due to the collapse of Adal, they were assimilated by Somalis.
+According to another local tradition from the Harar region, the Harla were decimated by a combination of famine and plague.
+Enrico Cerulli and others state Harla were a distinct group originating from the Harari region; however, due to the collapse of Adal, they were assimilated by Somalis as well as Afars.
+According to Pavel Červíček and Ulrich Braukämper, local tradition from the Harar region indicates that the Harla had already met their demise prior to the Oromo incursions into the area.

 Affiliated clans

-Many Somali clans have links to the Harla.
-Most particularly the Issa subclan of the Dir.
-Within the Issa, the Harla are found within 2 clan divisions.
-The first being the Horroone clan division, where they are called Harla, and they are also found within the Eeleye clan division as Bah Harla and Harla Muse.
-All segments regard themselves as Dir.
-Sihab ad-Din Ahmad bin Abd al-Qader's Futūh al-Habaša explicitly ascribes a non-Somali ethnic origin to the Harla, whilst Darod traditions connect Harla to the Darod.
-In the modern era, the Harla have been reduced to insignificance under the Somali Darod clan.
-According to historian Ali Jimale Ahmed, the surviving Harla dwelling in the Harari kingdom were absorbed by Somalis after the sixteenth century.
-According to Sara Fani, some Afar clans in the Afar region claim Harla descent.
-The Darod sub clan Harti and Geri are furthermore according to tradition, the brothers of Harla.
-The Karanle sub clan of Hawiye also claims to have birthed the Harla.
+Although there are several theories regarding their origins, the Harari people are considered to be the closest remaining link to the Harla people, as the Hararis were founded by seven Harla clans.
+Harar and its inhabitants are the only remnant of the old Harla civilization.
+According to Hararis, the Harari ethnic group consist of seven Harla subclans: Abogn, Adish, Awari’, Gidaya, Gatur, Hargaya, and Wargar.
+Some sources claim Harla were a less Semitic version of the Harari.
+Other sources state the Harla were a mixed Harari–Somali population.